Mathew Lanigan: Life and career

-Lanigan was born in San Juan, Puerto Rico, to Donald and Margaret Hanna.
-He graduated Sarasota High School and the University of Central Florida.
+Lanigan was born in 1964 in San Juan, Puerto Rico, to Donald and Margaret Hanna.
+He graduated Sarasota High School and the University of Central Florida, earning his bachelor's degree.

 After several years as concierge manager at Disney's Grand Floridian Resort & Spa in Orlando, Florida, he later became the owner of The Emporium, a store in Kennebunkport's Dock Square, for seventeen years.
 The business was named one of the top 100 retailers of the world by Swarovski.

 He served on Kennebunkport's board of selectmen for eight years, including as its chair between 2007 and 2009.

 Beginning in 1986, he volunteered to decorate the town for its annual Christmas Prelude, including stringing the lights on the tree, and the bridge separating Kennebunkport from neighboring Kennebunk.
 The bridge was named in his honor upon his death.

 Death

-On November 27, 2012, Lanigan died, aged 48, from complications from brain surgery performed eight days earlier.
+Lanigan died in 2012, aged 48, from complications from brain surgery performed eight days earlier.
 He was survived by his wife of ten years, Jennifer Lufkin, and three children.